amitinngp/learning-javascript/README.md

     - Methods
     - Non-method functions

-  > As the function can play role of Constructors and Methods, they are  distinguised by **this** key-word, and has there own scope for **this** and that is the problem.
+  > As the function can play role of Constructors and Methods, they are  distinguished by **this** key-word, and has there own scope for **this** and that is the problem.
 As the **this** in callback function has its own scope and cannot be accessed by the outer function.
-There are others but this is the main probelm , arrow function is solving.
+There are others but this is the main problem , arrow function is solving.

 - There are varieties of syntaxes available in arrow functions
   - () => 2020  or _ => 2020